-A component of the United States Army, the National Guard is primarily composed of citizen soldiers who hold down full-time, civilian jobs, attend school or as is often the case, both.
-At the same time, they are available to provide support and protection for the states’ civilians or to be called for military operations for the country.
+A component of the United States Army, the National Guard is primarily composed of citizen-soldiers who hold down full-time, civilian jobs, attend school, or as is often the case, both.
+At the same time, they are available to provide support and protection for the states’ civilians or be called for military operations at a national level.

 National Guard Mission

-From before the start of the American Revolution to Hurricane Katrina and beyond, the National Guard has provided support and protection for its citizens.
+From before the American Revolution to Hurricane Katrina and beyond, the National Guard has provided support and protection for its citizens.

-While not recognized as a Federal Holiday, National Guard members across the country celebrate the birth of the oldest military organization in the United States with galas, balls and birthday parties.
+While not recognized as a Federal Holiday, National Guard members across the country celebrate the birth of the oldest military organization in the United States with galas, balls, and birthday parties.
 Since the National Guard is an integral part of each state, commonwealth, and territory, we all have a reason to celebrate this birthday!
 Take time to recognize a National Guard soldier or airman you know.

 Use #NationalGuardBirthday to post on social media.

-On December 13 of 1636, a direct declaration by the Massachusetts General Court established for the first time in the American Colonies an official militia.
-The resolution required that all able-bodied men from age 16 to 60 were expected to join.
-While less-organized militia existed at the time, this legal document brought them together under a formal establishment.
-This organization today is known as the National Guard.
+On December 13 of 1636, a direct declaration by the Massachusetts General Court established an official militia for the first time in the American Colonies.
+The resolution required all able-bodied men from age 16 to 60 to join.
+While less-organized militia existed, this legal document brought them together under a formal enterprise.
+We know this organization today as the National Guard.

 The Massachusetts Bay Colony established three regiments designated East, South, and North.
-Older than the United States itself, the National Guard maintains roots in Massachusetts with the 101st Engineer Battalion (formerly East Regiment), the 101st Field Artillery (South Regiment), and the 181st Infantry and the 182nd Infantry Regiments (North Regiment).
+Older than the United States itself, the National Guard maintains these roots in Massachusetts.
+The regiments include the 101st Engineer Battalion (formerly East Regiment), the 101st Field Artillery (South Regiment), and the 181st Infantry, and the 182nd Infantry Regiment (North Regiment).

 After World War II, the newly established United States Airforce established the Air National Guard.